 Exercising five or more times per week can help reduce your risk of stroke.
 Any exercise that gets your body moving is good exercise.
-A daily, brisk walk can lower your risk of stroke and help give you a more positive outlook on life in general.
+A daily, brisk walk can lower your risk of stroke and improve your mood in general.

 If you smoke, talk to your doctor about smoking cessation programs or other things you can do to help you quit smoking.
-The risk of stroke doubles for people who smoke versus people who don’t smoke.
+The risk of stroke for people who smoke is double that of people who don’t smoke.

 The most effective way to quit smoking is to just stop.
 If that’s not for you, consider asking your doctor about the various aids that are available to help you kick the habit.

 Limit how much alcohol you drink